 Academy of Oriental Medicine

-We are proud to say that we have succeeded in training a large number of excellent, mindful and cultivated practitioners.
-Our students understand deeply the difference between treating the symptom and treating the person, and always put the person first.
+We are proud to say that AOM – Academy of Oriental Medicine has succeeded in training a very large number of excellent, mindful, and cultivated practitioners.
+Our students thoroughly understand the difference between treating the symptom and treating the person, and always put the person first.

-This is why AOM concentrates its efforts on:
+This is why AOM – Academy of Oriental concentrates its efforts on:

 Why Study With Us?

-We prepare our students to understand thoroughly the medical corpus of Chinese Medicine by covering both classical and modern approaches, with a strong emphasis not only on treatment, but also on prevention.
+We prepare our students to understand thoroughly the medical corpus of Chinese Medicine by covering both classical and modern approaches, with a strong emphasis not only on treatment but also on prevention.

-A few words about non-MDs acupuncture Practitioners
+A few words about non-MDs wanting to study acupuncture

 Our training guarantees that all our students are able to pass a Professional Association’s entry examination successfully.